Sandy1811/ParlAI/resources/apartment_search/nlu_training_data.md

 - Should the apartment have an elevator?
 - Is an elevator one of your requirements?

+## intent:apartment_inform_nothing_found
+- Sorry, but I couldn't find anything
+- There are no apartments that match your criteria.
+- Looks like your search didn't return anything
+- Very sorry, but I didn't find a thing.
+- Your search was not successful.
+- No apartments found
+- No apartments match your criteria, sorry!
+- There are no results for your search criteria.
+- I am really sorry, but I couldn't find anything that matches your search criteria.
+- There is currently no apartment on the market matching your criteria.
+- Nothing found.
+- I didn't find anything.
+- Nothing matches your search criteria.

 ## intent:apartment_inform_search_result
 - Found apartment
 - Cool, I found one for you.